Formalizing Statistical Causality via Modal Logic: Conclusion

 \section{Conclusion}

-We proposed statistical causality language (\StaCL{}) to describe and explain statistical causal inference formally.
-We introduced the notion of causal predicates and interpreted them in a Kripke model for interventions equipped with data generators.
-We defined a sound deductive system for \StaCL{}; it can deduce all the causal effects that can be derived using Pearl's do-calculus.
-Finally, we showed by examples that \StaCL{} is helpful in formalizing and explain the correctness of statistical causal inference by explicitly describing the requirements for the inference.
-In ongoing and future work, we study the completeness of \AXwCP{}.
-We also develop a decision procedure for \AXwCP{} that can automate reasoning about statistical causal inference.
+We proposed statistical causality language (\StaCL{}) to formally describe and explain the correctness of statistical causal inference.
+We introduced the notion of causal predicates and Kripke models equipped with data generators.
+We defined a sound deductive system \AXwCP{} that can deduce all causal effects derived using Pearl's do-calculus.
+In ongoing and future work, we study the completeness of \AX{} and \AXwCP{} and develop a decision procedure for \AXwCP{} for automated reasoning.

-\begin{acks} We thank Kenji Fukumizu for providing helpful information on the literature on causal inference.
+\rulesp \PARAGRAPH{Acknowledgements}\,\!
+We thank Kenji Fukumizu for providing helpful information on the literature on causal inference.
 The authors are supported by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST.
-In particular, we thank Ichiro Hasuo for providing the opportunity for us to meet and collaborate in that project.
 Yusuke Kawamoto is supported by JST, PRESTO Grant Number JPMJPR2022, Japan, and by JSPS KAKENHI Grant Number 21K12028, Japan.
 Tetsuya Sato is supported by JSPS KAKENHI Grant Number 20K19775, Japan.
-Kohei Suenaga is supported by JST CREST Grant Number JPMJCR2012, Japan. \end{acks}
+Kohei Suenaga is supported by JST CREST Grant Number JPMJCR2012, Japan.

 \arxiv{